-The Omak School District (District) is a municipal corporation organized pursuant to Title 28A of the Revised Code of Washington (RCW) for the purposes of providing public school services to students in grades K-12.
-Oversight responsibility for the District's operations is vested with the independently elected board of directors.
-Management of the District is appointed by and is accountable to the board of directors.
+The Manson School District is a municipal corporation organized pursuant to Title 28A Revised Code of Washington (RCW) for the purpose of providing public school services to students in grades K-12.
+Oversight responsibility for the district's operations is vested with the independently elected board of directors.
+Management of the district is appointed by and is accountable to the board of directors.
 Fiscal responsibility, including budget authority and the power to set fees, levy property taxes, and issue debt consistent with provisions of state statutes, also rests with the board of directors.

-The District presents governmental fund financial statements and related notes on the modified accrual basis of accounting in accordance with the Accounting Manual for Public School Districts in the State of Washington, issued jointly by the State Auditor's Office and the Superintendent of Public Instruction by the authority of RCW 43.09.200, RCW 28A.505.140, RCW 28A.505.010(1) and RCW 28A.505.020.
-This manual prescribes a financial reporting framework that differs from generally accepted accounting principles (GAAP) in the following manner:
+The District presents governmental fund financial statements and related notes on the modified accrual basis of accounting in accordance with the Accounting Manual for Public School Districts in the State of Washington, issued jointly by the State Auditor's Office and the Office of Superintendent of Public Instruction by the authority of RCW 43.09.200, RCW 28A.505.140, RCW 28A.505.010(1), and RCW 28A.505.020.
+This manual prescribes financial reporting framework that differs from generally accepted accounting principles (GAAP) in the following manner: